PhoenixYork166/Cybersecurity-research/README.md

 # While Sneaky MSF venoms & Fileless hacking using By-pass are the most effective Social Engineering attacks against personnel
 #
 # Direction
-## No one knows, this PoC was initiated in a completely unknow state...but completed successfully ;)
+## No one knows, this PoC was initiated in a completely unknown state...but completed successfully ;)
 ##
 ## We might be developing Wireguard VPN + hosting a PoC only Backdoor Server somewhere safe to simulate Ransomware + Backdoor attacks & record the entire process?
 ##